AlexanderVezos/ICT703-Task2/README.md

 ```

 ## How To Use
-The program starts with two inital accounts (A user and an admin).
+The program starts with two initial accounts (A user and an admin).
 You are also able to register new users.
 ### User Credentials:
 ```
 Username: user1